 Why did the Fugates turn blue?
 The short answer has to do with a genetic mutation arising from inbreeding.
 The longer answer has to do with recessive genes and bizarre happenstance.
-If the Fugates hadn't lived in such a rural area, their condition might not have become as pronounced.
+If the Fugates hadn't lived in such a rural area, their condition might not have become so pronounced.

 Due to the isolated nature of the community, the Fugate's neighbors knew about the "blue people," but few outsiders did.

-In the 1880s, inbreeding wasn't quite the scandal it is today.
+Martin Fugate and his bride, Elizabeth Smith, both carried the same recessive gene that causes methemoglobinemia.
+It wouldn't have affected future generations of Fugates - if they hadn't married within the family, that is.
 The Fugates lived in an isolated area, which limited their options.
 Zachariah Fugate, one of the first known Blue Fugates, married his aunt; one of their sons married a close cousin.
 In turn, one of their children married another cousin.

 It makes for a confusing family tree marked with plenty of blue individuals.
 As one of the family members quipped, "I'm kin to myself."

 At the end of the 19th century, a man named John Stacy attended church one Sunday in eastern Kentucky.
 He spotted a young woman, and apparently liked what he saw.
 The two courted, got married, and had 13 children.
 The woman was Luna Fugate, and according to lore, she was bluest Blue Fugate of them all.

 According to a local nurse, "The bluest Fugates I ever saw was Luna and her kin.
 Luna was bluish all over.
 Her lips were as dark as a bruise.
 She was as blue a woman as I ever saw."